Skip to content

 It is recommended to create your Shopify Products and Variants from BrewKeeper.

-If creating your products in Shopify, there are some rules to follow to allow syncing with BrewKeeper
+If creating your products in Shopify, there are some rules to follow to allow syncing in BrewKeeper

 Products: